ckaestne/TypeChef-BusyboxAnalysis/README.md

 Preparation
 -----------
-Get sbt and run it in this directory.
+Get sbt (tested with version 0.12.2) and run it in this directory.
 Sbt will automatically get the last release of TypeChef (You might still want to build a recent development release of TypeChef from the git repo).

 Run `sbt mkrun` to create a `run.sbt` file, which sets the required build paths.